patternfly/patternfly-react/packages/react-core/src/next/components/Wizard/examples/Wizard.md

 ### useWizardFooter

 Used to set a unique footer for the wizard on any given step.
-See step 3 of [Kitchen sink](#kitchen-sink) for a live example.

 ```noLive
 import { useWizardFooter } from '@patternfly/react-core/next';